Ewantal/IA_IUA/tp3 - Aprendizaje/README.md

 :warning: Ensure you have Python 3.10 or higher installed.

 :warning: You'll need scikit-learn library.
-To install, use the following:

-To run the agent, execute the following command:
+To install the library, execute the following command:

 ```bash
 pip install scikit-learn